-A drug called d-Cycloserine (DCS) may have benefit when used during exposure therapy.
+A drug called d-Cycloserine (DCS) may have benefits when used during exposure therapy.
 A

-However, exposure therapy is generally very effective for treating phobias, so supplementing therapy with a drug may not be necessary.
+However, exposure therapy is generally very effective for treating phobias on its own, so supplementing therapy with a drug may not be necessary.

 Emetophobia can have a big impact on your day-to-day activities, but treatment can help you to regain control.
-It may take some time to find a the right therapist and treatment approach for your needs, but the payoff is usually a richer, more fulfilling life.
+It may take some time to find the right therapist and treatment approach for your needs, but it’s worth it to alleviate the distress in your life.